 Supplements to be avoided by BRCA mutation carriers

-While supplements containing I3C, DIM, resveratrol, and genistein (all protective against BRCA-associated breast cancer) are readily available, the safer and healthier strategy is to consume foods that contain these substances.
+While supplements containing I3C, DIM, resveratrol, and genistein (all protective against BRCA-associated breast cancer) are readily available, a better strategy is to consume foods that contain these substances.
 Safe and effective dosages have not been determined for these compounds.

 Bisphenol A (BPA) exposure